8 CAREER EXERCISES

 Limiting beliefs: designed by Otcho based on client experience (2021-2023).

-• (Re-)create definitions of success and identify patterns in energy givers/takers for current and future job crafting.
+If not, learn how to identify patterns in energy givers/takers.
+Use them for current and future job crafting.

 Sources